Vendiel/daresay-a11y/posts/success-states.md

 ---
 id: success-states
-title: Success states must be recognizable with additional cues other than color
+title: Successful states must be recognizable with additional cues other than color
 tags:
   - Forms
 reqs:
   - 1.4.1 A
 roles:
   - Design
-prio: 39
+prio: 183
 ---

 ## Description

-Success states must include a non-color way to be identified, like text or an icon.
+Successful states must include a non-color way to be identified, like text or an icon.

 ## Examples